Judges can make bad rulings.

 - sealed transcript involving the identity of a confidential informant,

 It is also a good idea for your California appeals attorney personally to review the Superior Court file.
-This is a chance to examine the record in full detail and possibly find motions or points of evidence which were not included in the appellate record.
-The case file is located in the county Superior Court clerk’s office where the case was tried.
+This is a chance to examine the record in full detail and possibly find motions or points of evidence that were not included in the appellate record.

 This may be particularly worthwhile in cases where there were many pretrial motions, as reviewing pretrial motions may reveal additional grounds for appellate review.